rust-lang/book/nostarch/chapter19.md

 the Rust compiler can figure out the lifetime and we aren’t required to annotate it explicitly.
 Accessing an immutable static variable is safe.

-Constants and immutable static variables might seem similar, but a subtle difference is that values in a static variable have a fixed address in memory.
+A subtle difference between constants and immutable static variables is that values in a static variable have a fixed address in memory.
 Using the value will always access the same data.
 Constants, on the other hand, are allowed to duplicate their data whenever they’re used.

-Another difference between constants and static variables is that static variables can be mutable.
+Another difference is that static variables can be mutable.
 Accessing and modifying mutable static variables is *unsafe*.
 Listing 19-10 shows how to declare, access, and modify a mutable static variable named `COUNTER`.